Guild of One-Name Studies

 As noted above, New Zealand has a relatively high frequency per million of the Merry surname, though the total number is relatively small.

 There are occasional records of Merrys from other parts of the world.
 For example, there is at least one record from Argentina.
-As noted above, there were two Moroccan footballers with the Merry surname.
+As noted above, there were two Moroccan footballers with the Merry surname, though this is almost certainly not its original spelling which may ahve been Mehri or something similar .

 * Various BMD records for the USA, Australian states and territories, and New Zealand.

 This One-Name Study aims to accumulate records from all available sources.
-At December 2014, the study is concentrating on the censuses of the USA and Canada, and Irish data.
+At December 20174, the study is concentrating on the censuses of the USA and Canada, and Irish data, and constructing family trees.

-I personally have had a large amount of DNA testing completed, including 'Walk Through the Y' and 'BigY' through Family Tree DNA (FTDNA).
+I personally have had a large amount of DNA testing completed, including 'BigY' through Family Tree DNA (FTDNA).
 A 5th cousin who lives in the USA has also had some short tandem repeat (STR) marker testing done which proved to be the same as mine (as we would hope!) for 45 markers (common ancestor born Eynsham, Oxfordshire, in 1776).
-I know of few other Merry who have had STR marker testing completed.
-Ths results suggest different origins though they seem tobelong to haplogroup R1b1a (see below).
-I believe that my DNA testing suggests that my Merry surname is in no way related to the Scottish Murray surname, as has sometimes been claimed, and that any relationship that may exist dates back many thousands of years and long before surnames were acquired.
+The project has accumulated about 6 other Merry who have had STR marker testing completed (July 2018).
+Ths results suggest different origins though they seem to belong to haplogroup R1b1a (see below).
+I believe that DNA testing suggests that most Merry surnames are in no way related to the Scottish Murray surname (which has a large DNA study), as has sometimes been claimed, and that any relationship that may exist dates back many thousands of years and long before surnames were acquired.

 I have given some detail of my DNA profile in the hope of encouraging other Merrys to embark on testing and am happy to share any other detail.
 I believe that it is likely that the Merry surname has multiple origins and that DNA testing will confirm this as paper trails have little hope of connecting many of the Merry families of different geographic origins.
 Then again, we may get some big surprises!